amfairley/nunisi/DESIGN.md

 #### Images
 - The site logo was created using [Logo Design AI](https://logodesign.ai/) to create a simple and usable logo throughout the website.
 - The icons used across the site were from [Font Awesome](https://fontawesome.com/).
+- Images of the hotel and rooms were used with permission from the hotel owners.

 ## Features